VICE-PRESIDENT FOR FINANCE 2021-2023

 - Oversees and monitors all financial aspects of the association.

-- In consultation with the officers, Executive Director, and NALP's Finance Administrator, prepares and circulates to the Board of Directors a proposed budget.
+- In consultation with the officers, Executive Director, and NALP's Comptroller, prepares and circulates to the Board of Directors a proposed budget.

-- In direct consultation with NALP's Finance Administrator, supervises the association's annual audit.
+- In direct consultation with NALP's Comptroller, supervises the association's annual audit.